sav-che/TL-2/Authors/Cheeseman, Thomas Frederick {std. Cheeseman} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 71](https://www.biodiversitylibrary.org/item/103860#page/81/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 71](https://www.biodiversitylibrary.org/page/33265748) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cheeseman, Thomas Frederick {std.
 Cheeseman}|first entry]] for this author

 ### Author

 \* Cheeseman, Thomas Frederick (1846-1923), British born botanist, came to New Zealand 1854 (with his parents), living in Auckland, at the Purnell Grammar School, later at St. John's College, correspondent of J.D.
-Hooker, secretary of the Auckland Institute and curator of the Museum 1874, continuing his botanizing, visited the Kermadec Islands 1887, with J. Adams to Mangonui 1895, Raratonga 1899. (*Cheeseman*).
+Hooker, secretary of the Auckland Institute and curator of the Museum 1874, continuing his botanizing, visited the Kermadec Islands 1887, with J. Adams to Mangonui 1895, Raratonga 1899.
+**Abbreviated name**: *Cheeseman*

 #### Herbarium and types